 I absolutely shredded my palm in Coolidge, AZ when I got tangled up in loose wire on a bridge and grabbed a sharp guardrail to avoid falling into traffic.

 “Who’s a good boy?
 You are, yes you are!”

 Normally, I love dogs.
-But other than traffic, my single biggest issue is probably loose dogs, especially in unincorporated residential areas.
+But other than traffic, my single biggest concern is probably loose dogs, especially in unincorporated residential areas.

 Most dogs are just curious, or at worst, protective of their property line.
 Dogs in this category are usually at least a little domesticated.
 As long as I slow to a walk and stay on the other side of the road, they generally limit themselves to barking.
 If they approach fast, even running across the road, and seem more perturbed, I’ll toss a treat as far away from me as possible, and waving arms with my big floppy boonie hat at them and yelling “Stay!” usually works really well if they keep coming.